CardinisCode/learning-python/finalproblems/aboutfinalproblem10.md

 # - Remove all non-letter characters.
 # -
 # - Break the string into character pairs.
+# - Add an X to the end if the length if odd
 # - Replace the second letter of any same-character
 #   pair with X (e.g. LL -> LX).
-#   Add an X to the end if the length if odd.
+#   .
 # - Encrypt it.
 #
 -   decrypt should: